 In our multi-cultural school children learn about and celebrate different cultures and faiths through RE lessons, assemblies and teaching across the curriculum.
 Opportunities to learn about the lives and beliefs of other cultures and faiths are taught through the whole school curriculum.
 Assemblies and Anti-bullying week, for example, are opportunities to address prejudice and its effects on society and individuals.

-At West Hill Primary School we aim to develop the children’s ability to show initiative and understand how they can contribute to the wider community.
+At West Hill Primary Academy we aim to develop the children’s ability to show initiative and understand how they can contribute to the wider community.
 We hope that our children will have the confidence to take risks, assume responsibilities and face the challenges of the future.